sim4life/CarND-Advanced-Lane-Lines/writeup.md

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Afterwards, I applied the slide window technique to fit my lane lines with a 2nd order polynomial.
+Afterwards, I applied the slide window histogram technique to fit my lane lines with a 2nd order polynomial.
 The code is in file `slide_window_hist.py` from lines 5 to 116.
 I'm using using the function `slide_window()` to find the lane line 2nd order polynomial with 9 sliding windows for one frame.
 For the next frame, I am skipping fitting the lane lines by using the left line fit and right line fit of the previous frame and applying it to fit the 2nd order polynomial in the current frame in the function `skip_slide_window()`.
 The results can be seen in the following image:

 ![alt text][image3]